Azure/azure-quickstart-templates/sas-9.4m7-VA-MPP/README.md

-# SAS 9.4 Visual Analytics and SAS 9.4 Visual Statistics Quickstart Template for Azure
+# SAS 9.4 Quickstart Template for Azure with SAS Visual Analytics and SAS Visual Statistics

-**Note:** The SAS 9.4 Visual Analytics and SAS 9.4 Visual Statistics Quickstart Template for Azure is an example architecture only, and is not intended for production use.
-Specifically, the Quickstart provides an example of how SAS 9.4 Visual Analytics and SAS 9.4 Visual Statistics workloads running in a massively parallel processing (MPP) environment with SAS LASR Analytic Server can be run on Azure.
-When running in an MPP environment, the SAS 9.4 Visual Analytics and SAS 9.4 Visual Statistics Quickstart Template for Azure deploys Apache Hadoop.
+**Note:** The SAS 9.4 Quickstart Template for Azure with SAS Visual Analytics and SAS Visual Statistics is an example architecture only, and is not intended for production use.
+Specifically, the Quickstart provides an example of how SAS Visual Analytics in SAS 9.4  and SAS Visual Statistics in SAS 9.4 workloads running in a massively parallel processing (MPP) environment with SAS LASR Analytic Server can be run on Azure.
+When running in an MPP environment, the SAS 9.4 Quickstart Template for Azure with SAS Visual Analytics and SAS Visual Statistics deploys Apache Hadoop.
 As stated in our [SAS 9.4 Support for Hadoop policy](https://support.sas.com/en/documentation/third-party-software-reference/9-4/support-for-hadoop.html), SAS does not provide support for the installation or administration of Apache Hadoop.
 For support with these issues, please refer to the Apache Hadoop open-source community.
-The intent of the SAS 9.4 Visual Analytics and SAS 9.4 Visual Statistis Quickstart Template for Azure is to provide customers an opportunity to test deployments on the cloud before committing to a lift and shift from their current on-premises deployments.
+The intent of the SAS 9.4 Quickstart Template for Azure with SAS Visual Analytics and SAS Visual Statistics is to provide customers an opportunity to test deployments on the cloud before committing to a lift and shift from their current on-premises deployments.

 <a name="Deploybutton"></a>
 [![Deploy to Azure](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.svg?sanitize=true)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2Fsas-viya%2Fazuredeploy.json)